wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

 ## June 14, 2021, Changes that were necessary for macOS Big Sur

 **This is not list of sequential steps to complete a re-installation.
-This list describes a few events that happened, with what I did to work around them**
+This list describes a few problems that occurred, what was done to work around them**

 *  macOS BigSur (11.3.1) was complaining about Python 3.6.1, and the app would not work, so I upgraded Python to the latest 3.9.1